LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 ```

 The `phx-click` handler will send an event to the server to add a new line.
 How
 to do that however is already a tricky topic, given how changesets work.
+Explaining
+those requires a quick tangent:

 <hr />

 #### `Ecto.Changeset` in LiveView

-There are two things to understand about `Ecto.Changeset`s, which feel a bit
+There are two things to understand about `Ecto.Changeset`s, which make working
-strange in the context of LiveView.
+with it a bit feel rather bend over backwards.

 - Changesets are not stateful as in they're not mean to be continuously edited

 The changeset API is a very functional one.
-Given a starting value and input,
+Given a base and an input of of how
-which maps to an "envisioned" endresult the data should be morphed to it figures
-out the changes, validates that changes don't conflict with constraints and
-eventually applies changes.
+things are meant to look like at the end ecto figures out all the necessary changes
+to get to that endresult.
+One can then validate all the changes to prevent disallowed
+invariant and eventually can check if the changes are good to go or not.

+The API however is not stateful in the sense that after such a round of validation
+one could go back and add more changes and have the changeset know which errors
-It doesn't do any stateful stuff though.
-It doesn't track validations applied
+won't apply anymore.
+A changeset doesn't keep track of which validations were applied
-to a changeset – it keeps only metadata – so validations cannot be reapplied.
-It does never remove errors for a given field, even if it is changed again.
+end how, it only keeps their results – errors and metadata – around.

+So whenever there is new input with changes to be validated the expectation is
+that a new changeset is created, which again is run through the same validation
+paths as the previous.

-For forms this means you don't want to store data in a changeset, which won't
+For forms in LiveView this means you don't want to store data in a changeset,
-be reflected back to a new changeset by how the form on the client is updated.
+which won't be reflected back to a new changeset by how the form on the client is
+updated.
 Creating a new changeset from just the form `params` should always work.

-- Associations and embeds are dealt with in sets
+- There is no imperative API for modifying list of associations or embeds

-Changesets modify associations or embeds not through actions like
-`add` or `remove`, but through a set based approach.
-Instead of e.g. deleting
+Changesets modify associations or embeds through a set based approach.
+The input
-the last item it'll figure out to delete it when the supplied list doesn't contain
-that item anymore.
-By comparing the existing list with the supplied one ecto can
+to a changeset can just include how the list of associations or embeds is meant
+to look like after changes are applied and ecto figures out which items need to
-figure out which items need to be added, edited, kept as is or deleted.
+be added, which need to be update, which had no changes or which need to be deleted.

+This is great for non-interactive clients, which have no means of modifying that
+list over time by e.g. by applying "delete item a" and later applying "delete item b".
+This also overlaps with the previous point of being meant to create a new
+changeset each time the set of updates to be applied changes.

+Any interactivity we add to a form with LiveView will be imperative however.
+We
+also won't have access to the forms `params` in the related event handlers.
+That
+requires updating the existing changeset on the LiveView, but also constrains how
+that can happen.

 Both of those facts about changeset – which to be fair were never build to
-power dynamic frontend forms – don't match to well with LiveView forms
+power interactive frontend forms – don't map too well to what LiveView allows
-becoming more event driven and less driven by a single set of submitted input
-values.
+people to build forms.

 <hr />

-The mentioned properties of changesets means we'll need to adjust what we do
+The mentioned properties of changesets means we'll need to be thoughful in what
-for handling the events of our LiveView.
+we do for handling the additional events related to our LiveView form.

 ```elixir
 def handle_event("add-line", _, socket) do